The main reason why you find it so easy to lie is because it has become your default response to any type of tension and stress in your life.

 Step 1 is to notice tension.
 As I mentioned before lying can become such a part of your identity that it becomes your automatic response.

 So you need to work out what your emotional triggers are to make you tell the lie.
 Maybe it is your boss telling you off for doing something wrong or your partner asking you where you have been.
-Notice how you deal with stress, is your first response to always tell a lie?
+Notice how you deal with stress, is it your first response to always tell a lie?

 Step 2 is to try to tell the truth.
 If that means saying that you made a mistake hold your hands up and say it.
 Tell your partner the truth as you will be found out to be a lier in the end.